ably/ably-js/docs/react.md

 ## Usage

 Start by connecting your app to Ably using the `AblyProvider` component.
 See the [`ClientOptions` documentation](https://ably.com/docs/api/realtime-sdk/types?lang=javascript) for information about what options are available when creating an Ably client.
-If you want to use the `usePresence` hook, you'll need to explicitly provide a `clientId`.
+If you want to use the `usePresence` or `usePresenceListener` hooks, you'll need to explicitly provide a `clientId`.

 The `AblyProvider` should be high in your component tree, wrapping every component which needs to access Ably.